TE3CH4N/CYBERSEC_SUMMER/content/posts/Final Portfolio.md

 I have also learnt that in order to better understand a technical concept, learning the concept through other fellow students' and teaching team's demonstrations is not enough.
 However, if I was able to effectively demonstrate or explain a topic to other people with no knowledge of this technical concept, then I feel much more accomplished, as I will also have a better understanding of the topic while I teach others (`win win?`).

-Since I had to balance out between two subjects, which were this summer studio and my careers management for IT professionals class, it really showed me how jumping in between message mediums (MS Teams --> Facebook Messenger --> Then back to MS Teams again) and giving tutors a `heads up` of what will happening throughout the studio or the upcoming weeks allows both sides to stay updated and avoid any unnecessary conflict.
+Since I had to balance out between two subjects, which were this summer studio and my careers management for IT professionals class, it really showed me how jumping in between message mediums (MS Teams --> Facebook Messenger --> Then back to MS Teams again) and giving tutors a `heads up` of what will happening throughout the upcoming weeks allows both sides to stay updated and avoid any unnecessary conflict.

 Thus, from this subject learning outcome, I can immediately depict that employees require strong communication skills in order to effectively collaborate well within a team, especially within the Info security or even just any IT workplace.
 Furthermore, understanding your own emotions and how to appropriately judge situations is another contributing factor in effective communication, which ties perfectly well with the next subject learning outcome.
 ***